khongnaw/primefactors/README.md

 ![screenshot](https://raw.githubusercontent.com/khongnaw/primefactors/master/doc/wod-prime-factors-specrunner.png)

 # Usage
-Simply download the file and invoke the ProjectEulerThree() function.
-See the test code for detail.
+Simply download the file and invoke the primeFactors() function.
+See primefactors.js for detail.

 Here is an example call to the function:
 ```